 How Sandgrouse chicks are drinking

-And there is another wonder of nature, DBSG’s fly once a day to water for drinking.
-And males have got specially adapted feathers at their breast, which are able to store water.
-They are flying back to their chicks somewhere in the torched landscape with a speed of about 60 km/h and this stored water is not evaporating significantly.
-When back to the chicks, these are squeezing out the transported water with their beaks from the breast feathers.
-Experiments in a zoo have shown, that chicks are only able to drink water from cotton swaps, but not from open water sources or through regurgitation.
+And there is another wonder of nature: DBSGs fly once a day to water for drinking.
+Males have specially adapted feathers on their breasts that can store water.
+They fly back to their chicks somewhere in the torched landscape at about 60 km/h, and the stored water does not evaporate significantly.
+Returning to the chicks, they squeeze the transported water out of the breast feathers with their beaks.
+Experiments at a zoo have shown that chicks can only drink water from cotton swabs, not from open water sources or regurgitation.

 How Sandgrouses in flight can help to find water

-In order to save energy and avoid birds of prey, DBSG’s are flying always in a straight line from their point of roosting to the water source.
-Research has shown that the peak of arriving at the water site is 16 minutes after sunset.
-Mostly between two and four Double-banded Sandgrouses are arriving at the same time.
-And average remaining time at the water source is 28 minutes.
+To save energy and avoid birds of prey, DBSGs always fly straight from their roosts to the water source.
+Research has shown that the peak time for their arrival at the water site is 16 minutes after sunset.
+Usually, between two and four Double-banded Sandgrouses arrive at the same time.
+The average remaining time at the water source is 28 minutes.

 Water drinking times of all four Sandgrouse species in Southern Africa